sameena1415/dimagi-qa/Lookuptable/README.md

 ## Commcare lookuptable Test Script

-Smoke tests ensure that the important features are working and there are no showstoppers in the build deployed to environments.\
+Lookup table tests ensure that the important features are working and there are no showstoppers in the build deployed to environments.\
 The automated tests comprises of [these Lookuptable functionality.](https://docs.google.com/spreadsheets/d/1-Fqax67kLz8dIJE5UcM1iGeWCV9mAm5OH6lZwb290cQ/edit#gid=0)
 ## Executing Scripts